shini4i/argo-watcher/README.md

 </div>

-## The Problem
+## The problem

-In a typical GitOps workflow, a CI pipeline builds an image, pushes it to a registry, and updates a Git repository.
-Argo CD then detects the change and deploys the new image.
-The problem is that the CI pipeline has no direct knowledge of the deployment's outcome.
-Did it succeed?
+A CI pipeline builds an image, pushes it, and updates a Git repository.
+Argo CD picks the change up and deploys it — and the pipeline never learns the outcome.
+Did the rollout succeed?
 Did it fail?
-The pipeline is left in the dark.
+It reports success either way.

-## The Solution
+## The solution

-Argo Watcher introduces a control loop that monitors your Argo CD applications for health and sync status changes.
-It acts as a bridge, reporting the deployment's final state back to the CI pipeline.
-This provides a clear, synchronous result for an asynchronous process.
+Argo Watcher watches the Argo CD application for the images the pipeline just built and reports the deployment's final state back to it, turning an asynchronous process into a result the pipeline can branch on.

-## Key Features
+## Features

-- **Deployment Tracking**: Monitors Argo CD applications and reports on their health and sync status.
+- **Deployment tracking** — monitors health and sync status of Argo CD applications.
-- **CI Integration**: A lightweight client that can be integrated into any CI/CD pipeline to wait for a successful deployment.
+- **CI client** — a small binary that waits for the deployment and exits with a matching status code.
-- **Real-time Web UI**: A comprehensive dashboard to visualize deployment status, history, and application state.
+- **Real-time Web UI** — deployment status, history, and per-task detail, pushed over a WebSocket.
-- **Built-in GitOps Updater**: An optional, standalone service to update image tags in your GitOps repository, as an alternative to the Argo CD Image Updater.
+- **Built-in GitOps updater** — optionally commits image tags to your GitOps repository, replacing Argo CD Image Updater.
-- **Deployment Locking**: Schedule maintenance windows or manually lock deployments to prevent unintended changes.
-- **Notifications**: Send deployment status notifications to webhooks.
+- **Deployment lock** — freeze deployments on a schedule or on demand.
+- **Notifications** — webhook or Mattermost, on deployment start and result.
-- **Authentication**: Supports JWT and any OIDC provider (Keycloak, Authentik, …) for secure access to the server and UI.
+- **Authentication** — a deploy token or JWT for pipelines, any OIDC provider (Keycloak, Authentik, …) for the Web UI.

 ## Architecture

-Argo Watcher consists of three main components: the **Server**, the **Client**, and the **Web UI**.

 ```mermaid
 graph LR